jayfuku/jayfuku/README.md

 ⚡ Outside of coding, I enjoy playing Puzzle & Dragons and Super Smash Bros!

-📫 You can reach me through direct messages on github!
+📫 You can reach me through direct messages on github or connect with me through [LinkedIn](https://www.linkedin.com/in/jay-fukumoto/)!

 # 👓 Experience and Tools